AusClimateService/NCRA_ExtratropicalHazardTeam/README.md

 GitHub repository for ACS Hazard Team on Extratropical Storms to store, track and develop code.

 ## Indices considered by the hazard team:
-- Proportion of observations influenced by a low (low_freq) - this indicates how often an extraropical cyclone and/or East Coast Low occurs
+- Proportion of observations influenced by a low (low_freq) - this indicates how often an extratropical cyclone and/or East Coast Low occurs
 - Highest annual 24 hour total (RX1D) - this is the highest daily rainfall falling at each grid point in a year
 - Highest annual 5-day total (RX5D) - this is the highest five-day rainfall total falling at each grid point in a year
 - Highest annual hourly total (RX1H) - this is the highest rainfall falling over one hour at each grid point in a year, an indication of short-lived heavy rainfall relevant to flash flooding